CeereMugambi/alx-system_engineerung-devops/0x01-shell_permissions/README.md

-Script for creating directory eith permissions 751
+Script for changing group owner